DuckDivers/duck-parallax/readme.txt

 3. A Parallax Window on a bootstrap theme with fullwidth template.

 == Changelog ==

+= 1.6 =
+Updated Parallax.js source script to version 1.5 fixes some flickering when placed close to other objects.

+= 1.5 =
+Add TinyMCE button and options under settings menu

 = 1.4 =
 Fix for mobile image from external URL.